Devilblader87/Test/README.md

    the CSRF token works.
    Submitting forms or AJAX requests without the CSRF token will result in a **400 Bad Request** error.
+6. This uses the Flask development server.
+For production deployments, run the app with a WSGI server like **gunicorn**.

 ### Usage
 - Fill in the server host, port and RCON password.